 Planning is under way to expand our terminal building and to modernise the facilities here.
-Our owner and operator Far North Holdings hopes to start construction in the second quarter of next year if building consent is obtained and the tendering process is successful.
-Building work is expected to take about 10 months.
+Our owner and operator Far North Holdings hopes to start construction at the end of April this year (2018).
+Work to modernise the facility is expected to be complete by May 2019.

-If all goes well, and the expansion happens as planned, the bigger, better and altogether lovelier KKE will have automated check-in, roomier departure and arrival areas, and a separate luggage collection area.
-Hoorah, kapai and a slow hand-clap all round, please!
+The bigger, better and altogether lovelier KKE will have roomier departure and arrival areas, and a separate luggage collection area.
+Hoorah, kapai and applause all round, please!

-Passenger numbers have grown by a third since Air New Zealand started flying larger aircraft on the Auckland-Kerikeri route, with a record 87,000 people flying into or out of the airport last financial year (1 July 2016 to 30 June 2017).
+Passenger numbers have grown by a third since Air New Zealand started flying larger aircraft on the Auckland-Kerikeri route, with a record 98,844 people flying into or out of the airport last financial year (1 July 2016 to 30 June 2017).

 Air New Zealand’s withdrawal from Kaitaia has generated some additional passenger numbers but most of the growth is due to an increase in tourism and business traffic between Auckland and the wider Bay of Islands region.

 This is being enabled by the larger aircraft being operated by Air New Zealand on the Auckland-Kerikeri route and boosted by effective marketing.
 A close partnership between Air New Zealand and the Bay of Islands Marketing and Promotions Group, an organisation comprising local tourism and hospitality providers, is also having an effect.

 Air New Zealand has been operating an additional three flights a week between Auckland and the Bay of Islands since November and the second half of 2017 saw 6,000 more passengers move through the terminal than over the same period in 2016.